NillionNetwork/nillion-docs/docs/js-quickstart.md

 yarn install
 ```

-### 2. Run a local ethereum network in the first terminal:
+### 2. Run a local Ethereum network in the first terminal:

 ```
 yarn chain